-On average a Shopify theme will cost you about $140 – $160.
+On average, a Shopify theme will cost you about $140 – $160.
 Shopify also offers 10 free themes.
-All Shopify themes are easy to install, however they are not so customizable like Magento ones.
-You can hide some blocks and that’s all.
+All Shopify themes are easy to install.
+However, they are not so customizable as Magento ones.
+You can only hide some blocks.

 Shopify offers merchants a subscription-based model.
 It means that you have to pay for it monthly or annually.
 Shopify has three pricing plans: Basic Shopify, Shopify & Advanced Shopify.
 They cost $29, $79, and $299 respectively.
 Like every subscription-based service, this eCommerce platform also provides newcomers with a 14-day free trial.

-In addition to these plans, there is also a Shopify Plus.
+In addition to these plans, there is also a Shopify Plus (enterprise-oriented).
 It will cost you $120,000 – $280,000 per year.
 This price includes license, development, and apps.
-I won’t pay a lot of attention to this plan as it’s enterprise-oriented.

-I should also mention a Shopify Lite Plan which starts from $9 per month.
-Actually, if you choose it, you won’t have an online store.
-This option just provides you with a tool that allows selling products from your Facebook page or via the messenger.
+I should also mention a Shopify Lite Plan that starts from $9 per month.
+However, this option provides you with just a tool that allows selling products from your Facebook page or via the messenger.

-What isn’t included in Shopify’s pricing plans?
+What does not include Shopify pricing plans?
 First of all, you need a theme.
-Although you can skip money on it and use a free one, I won’t recommend you to do it.
+Although you can skip money on it and use a free one, I don’t recommend you to do it.
 Your store will simply get lost in the crowd of the same stores.
 A good theme will cost you about $140 – $160.

-However, Shopify offers some free apps that enhance online store functionality, you’ll pay for every little thing monthly.
+However, Shopify offers some free apps that enhance online store functionality – you pay for every little thing monthly.
 Do you need a social login?
 This feature will cost you about $9 per month.
 If you need one line on the top of your site that informs customers how much money they should spend to get a discount, pay $4.99 per month.
-More solid extensions that manage shipping, content and other eCommerce aspects may cost from $30 – $300 per month.
+More solid extensions that manage shipping, content, and other eCommerce aspects may cost from $30 – $300 per month.

 Although these expenditures don’t seem to be low, they turn into thousands per year as your store grows and you add more applications.
 The sad thing is that all these little things could have been easily included in out-of-box features as you already pay for the platform each month.

-Magento Commerce and Magento Commerce Cloud provide a more advanced toolkit that fits better merchants with a bigger turnover.
-The cost of these editions is based on your gross revenue.
+Magento Commerce and Magento Commerce Cloud provide a more advanced toolkit that fits big merchants.
+The cost of these editions based on your gross revenue.
 It may start from $22,000 and can go as high as $190,000 per year for the merchants that generate over $25,000,000.

 Both eCommerce platforms have their pros and cons.
 First of all, look at your strategic plan, products, resources, and scale.
 Any small-size and mid-size will be satisfied with both of them.